Woman's Belly with hands heart shape around belly button with flower on top

 Can You Use a Massage Gun on Stomach?
 The Dos and Don’ts from the Physical Therapist

 Should you use your massage gun on your stomach?
-We don’t think so, but you should know all of the important facts to weigh your options accordingly and make the safest choice possible.
+We don’t think so, but you should know all the important facts to weigh your options accordingly and make the safest choice possible.

 Let’s dive in.